SREwithKyle/troubleshoot-k8s/be_comfortable_with_failures_in_k8s/004_crash_loop_back_off_memory_limit/finish.md

 ## Congratulations! 🎉

-You've successfully troubleshooted and fixed the deployment issue.
+You've successfully troubleshooted and fixed the pod issue.

+Next steps:
+- Try the next scenario to troubleshoot more Kubernetes Failures